NFTgameA/SolEx/README.md

 ## Features

-Each Scaffold will contain at least the following features:
+Each SolScan will contain at least the following features:

 ```
 Wallet Integration with Auto Connec / Refresh